Optical probes of two-component pairing states in transition metal dichalcogenides: Introduction

-The spontaneous breaking of threefold or time-reversal symmetries suggest a two-component SC order parameter, which may condense into nematic or chiral states depending on the experiment, possibly competing with a conventional pairing channel.
-The microscopic origin of such two-component pairing remains unknown, but it is strongly constrained by the presence of Ising spin-orbit coupling (SOC)~\cite{Xi16,Sohn18,Barrera18,Wickramaratne20}, induced by a crystal structure which breaks inversion symmetry but preserves a horizontal mirror $\sigma_h$.
+\FJ{The potential candidate channels for unconventional pairing in these TMD systems are} strongly constrained by the presence of Ising spin-orbit coupling (SOC)~\cite{Xi16,Sohn18,Barrera18,Wickramaratne20}, induced by a crystal structure which breaks inversion symmetry but preserves a horizontal mirror $\sigma_h$.
 The pairing problem for H-TMDs has been studied at length~\cite{He18,Mockli18,Shaffer20,Margalit21,Dentelski21,Horhold23,Liu24Interlayer}, in particular in the presence of two-component order parameters \cite{Hsu17,Chen19,Lane22}, but without identifying a microscopic interaction that makes these channels attractive.
 Previous works had however identified that monolayer H-TMDs are near a magnetic instability towards an antiferromagnetic state with in-plane polarization~\cite{Zheng18,Wickramaratne20,Das21,Costa22}, which leads to strong transverse paramagnons that can mediate unconventional superconductivity.
-A more recent calculation reveals that such fluctuations favor an $E'$ triplet state in the presence of Ising SOC \cite{Roy24,Siegl24}, although it remains to be established whether this solution is robust in the presence of additional electron-phonon coupling \cite{Das23}.
-This $E'$ channel, which pairs electrons of opposite spins (and is therefore unaffected by Ising SOC), is a two-component representation of the point group that can condense in nematic $(p_x,p_y)$ or chiral $p_x+i p_y$ ground states.
-It is thus a strong candidate to explain the phenomenology observed in TMD systems, and an experimental probe that can distinguish it from other channels would be desirable.
+A more recent calculation reveals that such fluctuations favor the two-component $E'$ triplet state in the presence of Ising SOC \cite{Roy24,Siegl24}, although it remains to be established whether this solution is robust in the presence of additional electron-phonon coupling \cite{Das23,Roy25}. \FJ{This $E'$ channel, which pairs electrons of opposite spins, is a $p$-wave triplet unaffected by Ising SOC and can condense in nematic $(p_x,p_y)$ or chiral $p_x+i p_y$ ground states.
+It is thus a strong candidate to explain the phenomenology observed in TMD systems.}

+\FJ{Since the evidence of TRS and threefold symmetry breaking in these TMDs is so far indirect, an experimental probe that is directly sensitive to both symmetries in the superconducting state would be desirable to establish the existence of the $E'$ ground state.
+In this work, we choose the linear optical conductivity as such a probe.
+Indeed, it is well known that conductivity anisotropy $\sigma_{xx}\!\neq\!\sigma_{yy}$, which leads to observable features like linear dichroism and birrefringence, becomes enabled when perpendicular rotation axes $C_n$ with $n>2$ are absent~\cite{Rodger97,Newnham04,Mirri16,Xu22}, like in nematic states.
+In addition, Onsager relations dictate that the antisymmetric (or Hall) part of the conductivity, which leads to magnetic circular dichroism and polar Kerr effect~\cite{argyres1955theory,Kapitulnik2006,Kapitulnik2009,schemm14,Taylor12,Wang14,Wang17}, is only allowed when time-reversal and vertical mirror symmetries are broken, like in the chiral superconducting state.
+Optical conductivity is therefore ideally suited to probe the $E'$ state.}